PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 ## Setup

 For this project, we need to use a variety of ESP-IDF tools.
-For simplicity, we will use the ESP-IDF extension within VS Code and its terminal to use the tools.
+For simplicity, we will utilize the ESP-IDF extension within VS Code and its terminal to use the tools.

 ### 0. Prerequisite: Install the ESP-IDF extension
 Our new Ubuntu VM is intalled with the ESP-IDF extension.
 If you do not want to install it yourself, please download it at the specified website.